PRECIOUS-Brighter demand outlook powers platinum to six-year high

 Analysts also said longstanding supply issues of the metal in top producer South Africa could lend further support by potentially widening its supply deficit.

-Spot gold edged 0.1% lower to $1,822.00 per ounce pressured by U.S. Treasury yields topping a near 11-month peak on Friday, and as global shares scaled a fresh record peak.
+Spot gold fell 0.3% to $1,817.41 per ounce pressured by U.S. Treasury yields topping a near 11-month peak on Friday, and as global shares scaled a fresh record peak.

 “Gold’s overall technical position remains fragile, and will come under renewed downward pressure this week, if U.S. yields continue moving higher,” OANDA senior market analyst Jeffrey Halley said in a note.